aaronbloomfield/ccc/hws/btcparser/index.md

 Lastly, your program must output the blockchain in JSON format.
 You can read about [JSON on Wikipedia](https://en.wikipedia.org/wiki/JSON).
 The format must be as described below, but your whitespace doesn't matter.
 We are going to check it via a JSON parser.

 You SHOULD be using the JSON library that comes with your programming language!
 No need to reinvent the wheel here.
+It is VERY tedious to hand-code JSON output.
+See the Languages section, above, for how to do this.

 Your output for the genesis block (file blk00000-b0.blk), which is saved to a file, should look like the following: